Touching Bullet Speeds

 - Two Dedicated Freight Corridors (DFC), one on the Western route (Jawaharlal Nehru Port to Dadri) and another on the Eastern route (Ludhiana to Dankuni), have been fast-tracked.

-Rising passenger & freight traffic
+Exponential Rise in passenger & freight traffic

 Dedicated freight corridor